falkmueller/hubert-documentation/app/sites/en/01.documentation/content.md

 ## What is Hubert?

-Hubert is a PHP mirco framework.
-Its load configuration and Services and manage the workflow from request to response.
+Hubert is a php micro framework.
+It loads a configuration and controls everything from request to response.

-## How it work?
+## How does it work?

-The framework will be configurate by a array.
-This array defines the existing services, configuration and routes.
-By execute the "run"-command, Hubert parse the request, dispatch the matching route and send the response.
-Thats it.
+Hubert is initialised by a single array that contains configuration, service containers and routes.
+When running _hubert()->core()->run()_ a route matching the request is selected, executed and its response is returned back to the browser.
+Thats the basic functionalit of Hubert.
+Furthermore Hubert of course can run bootstrap scripts, process MVC routes, render templates, save data and more.
+All these topics are covered by this documentation.